Website Manager

 · Non-participants may not be on the court at any time (including before the game, during the game, at halftime, during timeouts or after the game.)

-· Fans and players are not to bring basketballs into the buildings.
-Only coaches may bring basketball into the buildings
+· Fans are not to bring basketballs into the buildings.
+Only coaches and players may bring basketball into the buildings

 · Each team’s bench should consist only of players, coaches, and assistant coaches (3 max coaches).
 Parents, siblings, friends, etc. are not allowed on the team’s bench during the games.

-Fan Ejections
+Fan Ejections:

 · If a player is attending a game in which they are not playing (typically attending a friend’s game) and they are ejected, they will not be allowed to participate in their team’s next game.
 If this happens a second time, the player will not be allowed to play for the remainder of the season.
 No Refunds given!